 Determining child custody is among the court’s most important decisions.
-A child custody lawyer has specialized in representing their clients in these types of hearings and presenting evidence that explains why their clients must have custody of their child.
+A Sacramento child custody attorney has specialized in representing their clients in these types of hearings and presenting evidence that explains why their clients must have custody of their child.
 There are a number of mitigating factors that the court takes into account when awarding child custody.
-In most circumstances a child sees the parents as equals, and any change that takes place in a relationship due to the process of divorce can have a severe emotional impact.
-The Law Office of David A. Martin & Associates in Sacramento, understands the complexities of the relationships between children and their parents when they no longer reside under the same roof because of child custody.
+In most circumstances, a child sees the parents as equals, and any change that takes place in a relationship due to the process of divorce can have a severe emotional impact.
+Sacramento Child Custody Lawyers at The Law Office of David A. Martin & Associates understands the complexities of the relationships between children and their parents when they no longer reside under the same roof because of child custody.

 Sacramento child custody lawyers practice in the family law area of the legal profession.
 This area of the law can be quite complex and it normally takes a knowledgeable child support attorney to put up a good fight.

 Child custody in Sacramento isn’t often granted to the mother of the child.
 Joint parental custody is preferred, although one person is known as the main custodial parent.
-Child custody lawyers can present your case to the judge outlining the reasons why you feel you would be the far better choice for the primary custodial parent.
+Sacramento Child Custody Lawyers can present your case to the judge outlining the reasons why you feel you would be the far better choice for the primary custodial parent.
 Sacramento child custody attorneys also work directly with private investigators to find out as many facts in the case as they can.

 Can I have joint custody of my children?

 Some states have a joint custody law that encourages judges to award joint legal custody to parents.
 Therefore both mom and dad have a right to make decisions related to their children including education, medical treatment, and religious training.